Tomruler/beyondallbuttplug/bar_widget_docs.md

 - Triggers at game end
 - Params: N/A

+### BAR EVENT: ON_BUILD_AFUS
+- Triggers once an advanced fusion reactor is completed by the player
+- Params: N/A

+### BAR EVENT: ON_GET_KILL
+- Triggers when the player's kill count increases
+- Params: N/A

+### BAR EVENT: ON_COM_DAMAGED
+- Triggers whenever the player's commander takes damage
+- Params: N/A

 ### BAB EVENT: VIBRATE
 - Enables one or more vibration motors on the connected device for a pulse.
 By default, it activates all motors at 20% power, falling off rapidly.
 - NOTE: Vibration power stacks - multiple pulses close together/overlapping combine their output power.
 This can be toggled.